 Emmanuelle works with mixed media, including holograms, and likes to experiment with different textures.

 “I use not just the image of the horse but also the print of the hoof or the hair,” she said.
 “I use all the universe of the horse to produce my art.
 I really use it as a pretext to play with the color and the texture.
 I’m so inspired by the horse and the sensibility of the horse.
 A horse is really aesthetic.
 Sometimes it’s more realistic, sometimes it’s a movement.
-I think to play with it.
+I like to play with it.
 I have a couple of series I’m developing.
 I really want to take the time to do it.
 I always have a lot of horses and no time to paint!”

 Bressan’s time with Lemaire’s family is coming to an end this season once Siggy is sold, but she’s open to finding another sponsor or spending more time working on her art to support herself fully.